waleedahmed0710/makeitwave.com/docs/data/docs/products/vehicletracker/source/introduction.rst

 **NOTES:**
 	• The products above are to enhance the  `Wave® Home Hub™ <../../../../products/homehub/build/html/index.html>`__,  experience and do not function independantly.
-Please ensure you have a  **`Wave® Home Hub™ <../../../products/homehub/build/html/index.html>`__,** in place, for these devices to connect to.
+Please ensure you have a  `Wave® Home Hub™ <../../../../products/homehub/build/html/index.html>`__, in place, for these devices to communicate to.

 Dashboard & Tabs